samadtalukder/Restaurant-Assignment/README.md

 # Restaurant-Assignment
 It's a recruitment assignment from ZS Solution Ltd for the position of Android Developer.
+They gave me a wireframe with documentation to implement it.
+It has a three views like as Login View, Menu Item View, Menu Details View.
+They gave me login and menu item api to implement it and fetch this api.

 ### Installation
 To install Flutter sdk on your machine.
 You can follow this link below.